piemonte/Position/README.md

 ![Position](https://raw.githubusercontent.com/piemonte/Position/master/Position.png)

 `Position` is a [Swift](https://developer.apple.com/swift/) and efficient location positioning library for iOS.
-The library is a simple wrapper around CoreLocation that offers a variety of functionality and offers a path for potentially more interesting features in the future.
-Contributions are welcome.
+The library is a simple wrapper around CoreLocation that offers a variety of functionality and paths for potentially more interesting features in the future.

 ### Features
 - [x] simple [Swift](https://developer.apple.com/swift/) API